 Sponsored by the RI Affiliate of the International OCD Foundation

 Butler Hospital presents a series of preeminent speakers in the field of OCD and related disorder.
-Download the monthly speaking program.
+Monthly speaking program.

 Developed to treat obsessive compulsive disorder (OCD) and related disorders in adults, the OCD Outpatient Clinic offers the specialized care of psychiatrists who provide a range of services.
 These include comprehensive diagnostic evaluations, second-opinion consultations, evidence-based medication treatment, and referrals to a network of cognitive behavioral therapists.